The Factory Secret Behind Your Gummy Vitamin Discount

 The Discount Red Flags Every Smart Shopper Should Know

-Now, let's talk about the other side of the coin.
+But not all discounts are legitimate.
 A true mark of quality manufacturing is that some costs are never cut.
 A discount should never stem from:

 • Ingredient Swaps: Trading a clinically-studied nutrient for a cheaper, less effective alternative.